Photo Courtesy of USB

 Emerging markets in South Asia and Latin America represent growing markets for soybeans, but the greatest need and biggest potential return on investment in agricultural development assistance lies in sub-Saharan Africa.

-ASA has been working for the last 15 years through its World Initiative for Soy in Human Health (WISHH) and with the U.S. Soybean Export Council (USSEC) to increase agricultural development in developing and emerging markets.
+ASA has been working for the last 20 years through its World Initiative for Soy in Human Health (WISHH) to increase agricultural development in developing and emerging markets and the U.S. Soybean Export council in mature markets.

 The global middle class is projected to reach 4.9 billion by 2030, meaning greater demand for animal products, processed foods, and higher-value commodities.